Simulators368/Reynolds-experiment/storyboard/README.md

  (guide : An elaborate mind map (connecting all the points in the experiment flow ) should be prepared and submitted by the lab proposer.
 The mind map should be a clear and detailed document that takes into account all minute intri5acies involved in the development of virtual lab.
 The mindmap should be self-content and any developer across the globe should be able to code it with all those details. using only FreeMind http://freemind.sourceforge.net/wiki/index.php/Main_Page (send the .png file and also the original .mm extension project file. )

 ### 5. Storyboard :
-Storyboard: <a href="https://github.com/Simulators368/Reynolds-experiment/tree/master/storyboard/storyboard"> [here]</a>
+Storyboard: <a href="Storyboard/carwiper.gif"> [here]</a>
-Link to storybaord (.gif file ) here :https://github.com/Simulators368/Reynolds-experiment/tree/master/storyboard/storyboard
+Link to storybaord (.gif file ) here :
+(guide: This document should include sketching and description scene wise (duration, action, description).
+Software to be used for storyboarding : https://wonderunit.com/storyboarder/ (Its a FOSS tool) . tutorial on how to use it https://www.youtube.com/watch?v=LAeCEpG0KX4